 Vermont Quit Claim Deed Form

-Reference to a survey (27 V.S.A. § 341(b)): If the Quit Claim Deed refers to a survey that was prepared or revised after July 1, 1988, the survey must be included in the Deed, or the volume and page in the land records in which the survey has been recorded must be cited.
+Survey (§ 341(b)): If a deed refers to a survey that was prepared or revised after July 1, 1988, the survey must be included in the form, or the deed needs to contain the volume and page in the land records in which the survey had been recorded must be cited.